 PCMag has been testing and reviewing desktop computers since 1982, and our team collectively represents over a century of experience in that field.
 PC Labs was established not long after, in 1984, and with it came the standardization of our testing.
 We test desktops and compare them to others with price, features, design, and performance in mind.
-We evaluate performance with a suite of benchmark tests as well as real-world applications and gaming so that we can highlight the strengths and weaknesses of each system, and also how well-suited they might be for your needs.
+We evaluate performance with a suite of benchmark tests as well as real-world applications and gaming so that we can highlight the strengths and weaknesses of each system, and also how well-suited they might be for your needs and your budget.

 Best Home and Office Desktop Deals